 The option to hide frames will allow you to control what content is revealed to your collaborators and audience during workshops and meetings - once a frame is hidden, no one on the board can see its content.
 Hiding frames is extremely helpful when it comes to designing meetings and organizing workshops step-by-step.

-How it works for board owner
+How it works for the Board owner/co-owner

 To hide a frame, click the eye icon on the frame's menu.